This manual is for BookmarkFS, version 0.1.6.

 Transliterate bad (‘/’) characters into char (must be a single ASCII character).
 Defaults to ‘_’.

-For each bookmark entry, the built-in handler prints a message to standard output explaining why the bookmark name is invalid.
+For each bookmark entry, the built-in handler prints a line to standard output explaining why the bookmark name is invalid.

 When the -o repair option is given, the handler renames the bookmark according to the following rules: